Legacy107/Everhunt/docs/references.rst

     .. glossary::
         calculate_pivot_rotation
-            Calculates the Pivot rotation such that Origin's look vector points at Target's global_position.
+            Calculates the Pivot's rotation such that Origin's look vector points at Target's global_position.

             **Parameters**